Thursday, January 27, 2011

 Oh, All the Pretty Horses, how you discombobulate me.

-1) I have to ask: Why the heck does Cormac McCarthy ignore elementary english rules and spurn quotation marks?
+1) I have to ask: Why the heck does Cormac McCarthy ignore elementary english rules and spurn quotation marks?2) And how does it impact the flow of the story?

 3) Why does John Grady want to keep the run down ranch even when selling it means more money?